-1916, the librarian of the Adams Library was Mrs. Albert H. Davis, Edwin K. Clark, Otis F. Wheeler, Ark, Reverend Wilson Waters, and Mrs. Clark were The library then contained approximately five hundred books, and had a circulation of Jusand, one hundred seventy.
-There were some to seven hundred active borrowers and ninetySouth and to the East section for the first time.
+Albert H. Davis, Edwin M. Clark, Otis F. Wheeler, Mrk, Reverend Wilson Waters, and Mrs. Clark were s.
+The library then contained approximately five hundred books, and had a circulation of mousand, one hundred seventy.
+There were some to seven hundred active borrowers and ninety Trowers had been added that year.
+Books were being south and to the East section for the first time.